 Landlords and developers

-The ease with which these groups can be engaged varies greatly - as summarised by the simple traffic light diagram below.
+The ease with which these groups can be engaged varies greatly - as summarised by the simple traffic light diagram adjacent.

 ● Shops and office occupiers are relatively easy to engage through BID (Business Improvement Districts) a powerful collaborative and democratic tool backed by legislation.